 Children’s snacks normally consist of cookies, chips, and other sugar-filled baked treats.
 However, their taste buds are still adapting.
 For a child who has never tasted sugar, sweet potatoes and carrots are as sweet as frosting to an adult.
-Rather than get them use to addictive processed sugars and junk foods, allow them to develop a taste and love for healthier options like honey, fruit, and sweet vegetables.
-The cycle of bad bacteria–>bad cravings–>more bad bacteria is easier to prevent all-together than break.
+Rather than get them use to addictive processed sugars and junk foods, allow them to develop a taste and love for healthier options like honey, fruit, and sweet vegetables. \

 Healthy Snacks for Kids

-Here are some snack ideas to promote gut health for young children—especially if they are born with compromised immune systems:
+Here are some snack ideas to promote gut health for young children:

 Fruit Yogurt: Toss in some berries, bananas, or melon into a bowl of yogurt.
 Not only can you create variety with different fruits, but mashing in some blueberries or strawberries turns the yogurt into fun, bright colours.